 At Randall & Stump, Criminal Defense Attorneys, our violent crimes attorneys realize this is a stressful and scary situation.
 Many assault charges arise from misunderstandings or arguments that became a bit too loud for neighbors or bystanders.
 Instead of resolving the issue with your friend, romantic partner, or relative, now you have a simple assault charge or assault on a female charge to deal with.

-We are here to help.
-We will guide you through the court process, protect your rights at every turn, and fight hard for the best possible outcome in your case.
+Our criminal defense attorneys in Charlotte are here to help.
+We will guide you through the North Carolina court process, protect your rights at every turn, and fight hard for the best possible outcome in your assault case.
+Don’t just take our word for it, read some of the 150+ 5-star reviews clients have given us on Google.
 Call us at (980) 237-4579 or submit your information through our online form to request a free and confidential consultation.